SasukeFreestyle/XTLS-Iran-Reality/README.md

 This will also make it harder for government to see that you are using a VPN.

+- Connect to your server then go to Settings -> Geo asset files -> press download cloud to download new Geo asset files.

-Go to Settings -> Custom Rules -> Direct URL or IP.
+- Go to Settings -> Custom Rules -> Direct URL or IP.

 Enter
 ```